-With all due respect to Merriam-Webster, I don’t think any of these definitions do poetry justice or truly convey an answer to the question, “What is poetry?”
+With all due respect to Merriam-Webster, I don’t think any of these definitions do poetry justice or truly convey an answer to the question “What is poetry?”

 I thought I’d take a stab at defining poetry:

-Poetry is a linguistic art form that can be written, spoken, or performed.
+Poetry is a literary art form that can be written, spoken, or performed.
 It focuses on the aesthetics of language.
 It is usually composed in verse and is concerned with evoking an image or emotion.
 Poetry makes liberal use of literary devices, such as alliteration and metaphor.
 It is the musicality of language, the rendering of abstract thoughts, ideas, and emotions, rendered with words and sounds.
 It is pictures painted with words.

 As you can see, I can’t capture the essence of poetry any better than a dictionary.
 Poetry is all of these things and none of these things.
 There’s a magic in poetry that is difficult to describe in words, even though poetry itself often uses words to create magic.

 What is Poetry?

 I think we need poetry itself in order to truly convey what poetry is.
 Robert Frost gives us a definition of poetry that is from the poet’s perspective:

 “Poetry is when an emotion has found its thought and the thought has found words.” – Robert Frost